Importance of Personal Development: Gratitude

 Research Behind the Abundance Mindset

-Practicing gratitude has been likened to a natural antidepressant.
+Practicing this vitue has been likened to a natural antidepressant.
 When put into effect daily, gratitude produces long-lasting happiness.
 This is because it causes the brain to release the neurotransmitters, dopamine and serotinin.
 These crucial chemicals are responsible for our emotions and elevate our mood.
 Taking the time to consciously practice an abundance mindset cultivates strong neural pathways.

-Additionally, gratitude aids in regulating stress, anxiety, and depression.
+Additionally, it aids in regulating stress, anxiety, and depression.
 A study conducted in 1998 displayed a marked reduction in cortisol, the stress hormone, for those who practiced gratitude.
 Those individuals had better cardiac functioning and were more resilient to negative experiences.
 When stress hormones are reduced, symptoms of depression and anxiety are also significantly reduced.
-This is because feelings of gratitude are associated with an increase in the regulation of negative emotions.
+This is because feelings of this are associated with an increase in the regulation of negative emotions.

 As a result of these studies, it was found that those who practice gratitude are more empathetic and positive minded by nature.